jlevy/kash/src/kash/docs/markdown/topics/a2_installation.md

    # You can also put .env in ~/.env if you want it to be usable in any directory.
    ```

+   These keys should go in the `.env` file in your current work directory or a parent or
+   your home directory (recommended if you'll be working in several directories, as with
+   a typical shell).

 5. **Run kash:**

    ```shell
    kash
    ```

-   You should see a welcome screen with all info about APIs and tools.
+   You should see a welcome message with all info about APIs and tools.

    You may also use the `self_check` command to confirm which tools and API keys are
    working.

+   You may use the `self_configure` command to fill in additional values in your .env
+   file.

 ### Running Kash as an MCP Server